Science and the Popes: Benedict XVI

 On July 25, 2007, Pope Benedict XVI said that the clash between creation and evolution "is an absurdity because on one hand there is much scientific proof in favor of evolution, which appears as a reality that we must see and which enriches our understanding of life and being as such."

-In his August 2011 interview, Benedict said "Sexuality has an intrinsic meaning and direction which is not homosexual.
-The meaning and direction of sexuality is to bring about the union of man and woman and in this way give humanity posterity, children, future. " and "Homosexuality is incompatible with the priestly vocation.
-Otherwise, celibacy itself would lose its meaning as a renunciation."

 In his spiritual testament, Benedict XVI said:

 It often seems that science...are able to offer irrefutable results at odds with the Catholic faith...on the contrary, apparent certainties against the faith have vanished, proving to be not science, but philosophical interpretations only apparently pertaining to science;...with the succession of different generations I have seen theses that seemed unshakable collapse, proving to be mere hypotheses: the liberal generation (Harnack, Jülicher etc.), the existentialist generation (Bultmann etc.), the Marxist generation.
 I saw and see how out of the tangle of assumptions the reasonableness of faith emerged and emerges again.

 Francis

+The papacy of Pope Francis saw a major focus on climate change.
+The New York Times stated that "Francis reiterated the established science that burning fossil fuels are warming the planet, said the impact threatened the world's poor, and called for government policies to cut fossil fuel use."

-In a July 2, 2021 video message, Pope Francis said that there "cannot and must not be any opposition between faith and science."
+In a July 2, 2021 video message, Francis said that there "cannot and must not be any opposition between faith and science."

-On Oct 20, 2021, Francis said the "gender ideology of which you speak is dangerous, yes.
-As I understand it, it is so because it is abstract with respect to the concrete life of a person, as if a person could decide abstractly at will if and when to be a man or a woman.
-Abstraction is always a problem for me.
-This has nothing to do with the homosexual issue, though.
-If there is a homosexual couple, we can do pastoral work with them, move forward in our encounter with Christ.
-When I talk about ideology, I’m talking about the idea, the abstraction in which everything is possible, not about the concrete life of people and their real situation."